StacklokLabs/mcp-tef/cli/README.md

 - Containers are **not** automatically removed when stopped
 - Stopped containers persist and can accumulate over time
-- Use `mcp-tef-cli stop` to clean up containers when done
+- Use `mtef stop` to clean up containers when done

 To manually list and clean up stopped containers:
 ```bash